IBM/containerization-for-sap-s4hana/README.md

   $ ln -s /data/var/tmp /var/tmp
   ```

-- During the image build and deployment process multiple ssh
+- During the image build and deployment process multiple SSH
   connections are established to the NFS server and to the host on
   which the reference SAP system is installed.
 To avoid
   having to enter the SSH key passphrase or the login credentials on